Tiladura/RocketFlightController/README.md

 I decided to make a flight controller after failing to assembly a rocket due to lack of access to rocket model rockets :(

 # Components
-- ESP32-WROOM-32E ---> i used this model in Kicad, it is a grat microcontroller which can be accessed remotely because of its wifi/bluetooth modules.
+- ESP32-WROOM-32E ----> i used this model in Kicad, it is a great microcontroller which can be accessed remotely because of its wifi/bluetooth modules.
 - BMP280 ----> pressure sensor which can be used to approximate height which is crucial for drones, rockets and etc.
-- MPU-6050 -----> simple accelerometer which also has a gyroscope used to determine tilt/angle I also decided to make spaces or pins for 4 servos, as i planned to allocate 2 of them for TVC(thrust vector control), and other 2 for an active recovery system. and there is a bunch of capacitors, resistors, some buttons which are all used on a single custom PCB, all parts of which i will list in BOM list in the end.
+- MPU-6050 ----> simple accelerometer which also has a gyroscope used to determine tilt/angle I also decided to make spaces or pins for 4 servos, as i planned to allocate 2 of them for TVC(thrust vector control), and other 2 for an active recovery system. and there is a bunch of capacitors, resistors, some buttons which are all used on a single custom PCB, all parts of which i will list in BOM list in the end.